 Although most of the forest roads in these driving directions would be usable by most street-legal vehicles, the USFS has added speed bump mounds at various sections of the road systems for which high-clearance vehicles are definitely recommended if not required.
 With that said, a smaller vehicle such as a Suburu Outback has been known to drive the entire Forest Road 6522 to its ridgetop road-end (~4800' elevation).

 The standard route for Mount Fernow begins west of the mountain.
 There are several other approaches and routes for Mount Fernow, all of which are more labor-intensive and/or have routefinding issues, including from the north (Johnson Ridge), south (Alpine Baldy), and east (Kelley Creek).
-These other route options can be submitted as "Route" pages in the future.
+These other route options are welcome to be submitted as "Route" pages in the future.

 Hiking DirectionsThere is an old fisherman's path that leads from the road-end of Forest Road 6522 to Jakes Lake, at the southern base of Mount Fernow.
 However, much of the path has become overgrown through the years.
 It can be seen at various stages, and in such situations it is highly recommended to follow.